By: Nicole Sipe

-Large-breed dogs with deep chests are most at risk, because there is room for the stomach to twist, warns Geller.
-German Shepherd Dogs, Great Danes, Saint Bernards, Standard Poodles, Golden Retrievers and Irish Setters, are at high risk for bloat.
+Large-breed dogs with deep chests are most at risk, because there is room for the stomach to twist, warns veterinarian John Geller.
+German Shepherd Dogs, Great Danes, Saint Bernards, Standard Poodles, Golden Retrievers, and Irish Setters are at high risk for bloat.

 Now that we know ice cubes and ice water don’t cause bloat in dogs, the question now is: What does cause bloat, and how can it be prevented?

 The Causes of Bloat

 “Bloat” is a general term to describe a big-time enlargement of the stomach, says Geller.